vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 The diagram above describes the interaction between different namespaces and Vault.

-Please see the [intra cluster steps](#intra-cluster-steps) section for all different steps involved.
-The only difference here is in **step4** where an additional serviceentry is required in order to access the service residing in differnt Kubernetes cluster.
+Please see the [Within cluster steps](#within-cluster-steps) section for all different steps involved.
+The only difference here is in **step 4** where an additional service entry is required in order to access the service residing in different Kubernetes cluster.
 This is required to make sure external service is available in Istio's internal service registry.

 ##### **Mesh Admin Responsibility**